Now you have made your mind to become IAS/IPS/IFS officer and looking for the books and study materials to live your dream life.

 - History of Medieval India – This is one of the worth reading books….
 Highly recommend for the students preparing for competitive exams.

-- Facets of Indian Culture – This Book Is ‘One Stop Solution’ For Indian Culture, Language, Art & Literature.
+- Indian Art and Culture – This Book Is ‘One Stop Solution’ For Indian Culture, Language, Art & Literature.
 This Book Is Of Great Help To Candidates Of Every Competitive Examination Whether It’s UPSC Or State PSC.

 - Certificate of P & M Geo – It’s an outdated book, with useful information.
 The reason for recommending this books for IAS Prelims is the foundation which it will provide.
 It’s up to you that how you are going to use it because information is both factual and conceptual.